The Macmillan Neuro-Oncology Nursing Service for Patients with Brain and Spinal Tumours

 What is a Neuro-Oncology Clinical Nurse Specialist (CNS)?

-The Macmillan Neuro-oncology Clinical Nurse Specialist is here to offer support and information to patients and their relatives from the time when a person is first diagnosed with a tumour in the brain or central nervous system.
-The Clinical Nurse Specialist works as part of the Neuro-oncology Multi-disciplinary team (MDT), working closely with you and your Neurosurgeon and /or Oncology Consultant, and other members of the health care team.
+The Neuro-oncology Clinical Nurse Specialist team is here to offer support and information to patients and their relatives from the time when a person is first diagnosed with a tumour in the brain or central nervous system.
+The Clinical Nurse Specialist works as part of the Neuro-oncology multi-disciplinary team (MDT), working closely with you and your Neurosurgeon and /or Oncology Consultant, and other members of the health care team.

-The Macmillan Neuro-oncology Clinical Nurse Specialist (CNS):
+The Neuro-oncology Clinical Nurse Specialist (CNS):

-• Provides a link between the healthcare team in hospital and your doctor or District Nurse.
+• Provides a link between the healthcare team in hospital and your doctor or District Nurse

-• Can be a point of contact for patients and families who require further information about their condition and treatment.
+• Can be a point of contact for patients and families who require further information about their condition and treatment

 • Provides ongoing support for patients with brain and other central nervous system tumours.

-• Advises and provides information on radiotherapy and chemotherapy and their side-effects.
+• Advises and provides information on radiotherapy and chemotherapy and their side-effects

 • Advises and provides information on other aspects such as seizures, fatigue, other symptoms, practical matters such as travel insurance, wig information, and financial concerns